AdobeDocs/experience-manager-64.en/help/communities/client-customize.md

 The complete (non-author) clientlibs include dependencies and are convenient for including with ui:includeClientLib.

-These versions are found in
+These versions are found in:

 * /etc/clientlibs/social/hbs/&lt;component name&gt;

-For example
+For example:

-* client folder node: /etc/clientlibs/social/hbs/forum
+* Client folder node: /etc/clientlibs/social/hbs/forum
-* categories property: cq.social.hbs.forum
+* Categories property: cq.social.hbs.forum

 The [Community Components guide](components-guide.md) lists the complete clientlibs required for each SCF component.